mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 Some operating systems (OS) have enhanced bookmarking capabilities, enabling saving bookmarks to common places, such as the home screen or taskbar, with an icon launching the site in the OS's default browser.
 For many websites, this is also just a link to the site.
 If the site is a [Progressive Web Applications (PWA)](/en-us/docs/web/progressive_web_apps), saving to home screen installs the PWA on the user's device, fully integrating it into the operating systems like native applications on most devices.
 Just like PWAs can be installed, they can also be uninstalled.

-This guide covers how to install and uninstall PWAs.
-A separate [guide on making PWAs installable](/en-US/docs/Web/Progressive_web_apps/guides/making_pwas_installable) covers how to make web apps installable.
+This guide covers how users can install and uninstall PWAs on their devices.
+If you want to learn about making a web app installable as a PWA, see [Making PWAs installable](/en-US/docs/Web/Progressive_web_apps/guides/making_pwas_installable) instead.

 We'll first cover the precursors — saving links to websites.